mauriziocescon/ng-playground/readme.md

    * any declaration can be used directly in the template
    * declarations require @
    *
-   * qty / price get created once with scope similar to @let */
+   * qty / price have the same @let scope and get created once (no recreation after each CD) */
   template: `
     @for (item of items(); track item.id){